dstencil/CoinCapAPI_CSV/README.md

 After python and pip is installed:

-Open Command command promt or terminal:
+Open Command command prompt or terminal:

 pip install pipenv